First home buyers are clueless about buying process

 How first home buyers can be more informed

 - Do your home work.
-Successful Ways run First Home Buyer Seminars to help people understand the entire buying process and how to get started.
+Successful Ways run seminars for First Home Buyers to help people understand the entire buying process and how to get started.

 - Crunch the numbers.
 There are online calculators to help you understand things like borrowing power and what your repayments could look like.